Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Geography/Baedoor_Continent/Kaer/Disane.md

 **Disane** is small island located west of Kacari, and south of Kaer.
 It is part of Erdic Kingdom, but in the past was frequently exchanged between erds and saphtri.

-Disane was first settled by Sain clan and used as a defence frontier from saphtri attacks.
+Disane was first settled by Kain clan and used as a defence frontier from saphtri attacks.

 **TOWNS**
 - [Disanteldir](Cities/Disanteldir.md)